garimasharma4/AzureML-Project1/README.md

 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

+Hyperparameter tuning along with AutoML can help dramatically speed up the development of models in MS Azure ML.
+Hyperparameters are adjustable parameters that we choose for model training and hyperparameter tuning is finding the best set of parameters to train a model.
+With the help of packages such as HyperDrive we can automate hyperparameter tuning.

 **What are the benefits of the parameter sampler you chose?**

+For this project, we used RandomSampler as the hyperparameter.
+RandomSample is (define it here).
+The benefits of RandomSampler are:

 **What are the benefits of the early stopping policy you chose?**